-Third, while most existing literature focuses on the health impacts of infants or elderly, we are able to examine the health responses of the entire population.
+This paper makes six primary contributions to the existing literature.
+First, while most existing literature focuses on the health impacts of infants or elderly, we are able to examine the health responses of the entire population.
 Consistent with the previous literature, we find that infants as well as the elderly are most sensitive to ambient air pollution.
-However, given the size of pollution shocks that are caused by daily airport congestion, we are also able to identify effects on the general adult population aged 20-64.
-While the adult population is relatively less sensitive to pollution exposure, the total number of additional respiratory problems caused by a one-standard deviation increase in pollution is largest for the general population given its large share of the overall population.
+Even though the adult population is relatively less sensitive to pollution exposure, the total number of additional respiratory problems caused by a one-unit increase in pollution is largest for adults aged 20-64, given their large share of the overall population.
 The impact of CO pollution on respiratory problems of infants is roughly one-fourth of the total impact and an even smaller fraction for heart related diagnoses.
-Studies that focus on infants will give a lower bound on the overall impact.
+Studies that focus on infants or the elderly significantly underestimate overall health effects.

-Fourth, we focus on morbidity outcomes using Inpatient as well as Emergency Room admission data.
+Second, we focus on morbidity outcomes using Inpatient as well as Emergency Room admission data.
 While previous research has focused predominantly on the effects of pollution on mortality, we examine the effects of daily variation in pollution on morbidity.
 At lower pollution levels, fluctuations in pollution might not be fatal but result in sicknesses that can be treated.
 In addition, previous work using administrative hospital records has mostly relied on Inpatient data from hospital discharge records.
 These records consist only of patients who, upon admission, spent at least one night in the hospital.
 In case of respiratory distress, patients are often not admitted overnight.
-We show that estimates using only Outpatient data lead to underestimates of the pollution-health relationship.
+We show that estimates using only Inpatient data lead to underestimates of the pollution-health relationship.